 A simple loop of line from the hook could solve the problem.
 Just loop around the pellet in a hanging knot.
 I also like to use a pellet band as this is just as quick.

-which I do.
-My problem comes with bite detection, I fish a heavy feeder
+do.
+My problem comes with bite detection, I fish a heavy

-constantly getting touches and knocks which I am interpreting as fish
+and knocks which I am interpreting as fish playing with

-playing with the bait or debris hitting the line.
-I position my rod tip
+the bait or debris hitting the line.
+I position my rod

-high as to keep most of the line out of the water.
-I canít see where
+tip high as to keep most of the line out of the water.
+I

-was just the bread I would assume that it has been washed off.
-Could
+it was just the bread I would assume that it has been

 During the winter most rivers tend to carry extra water and lots of debris such as leaves, twigs etc, especially after some rain.
 This can lead to phantom bites as the rubbish hits the line and cover the bait.
 A trick that I often use is to squeeze a BB split shot 3Ē above the baited hook and another one just above the feeder (If I am using one at the time) This will eliminate the bait from being covered therefore when I get a bite it becomes a positive one.
 Another thing you must consider is using a hardy bait instead of soft paste, bread etc. I find a large Lobworm to be the best bait for chub, although Halibut pellets is now becoming popular bait.
 Luncheon meat threaded up the line above the hook is also a good winter bait.
 Apart from that it seems as though you are fishing correctly with the line out of the water as much as possible, although I tend to strike at any movement on the rod tip, as fish in the cold donít attack the bait as they do in summer.
 Quite often I will hook a fish with just a small tremor, it also keeps you active and keeps the swim baited up in the faster flow.

-please let me know how you get on.
-Tight Lines Clive
+this has helped please let me know how you get on.

 I would like to know where I can get lob worms and how would you use this bait.
 Regards Keith.